 First of all you need to receive a valuation to find out how much your home is worth.
 We recommend asking at least three different estate agents to value your home.
-Ask them about the services they offer, the current state of the local market, and the purchase price you can hope you achieve.
-Make and plan and how this sits with your priorities and timescales. .
+Ask them about the services they offer, the current state of the local market, and the price you can hope you achieve.
+Make a plan and consider what your priorities and timescales are.
+For more help, view our tips for getting started.

 How much will it cost to sell my property?